cryspen/scalable-mls-id/draft-kiefer-scalable-mls.md

 ## Proof of Membership
-To verify the group membership of the sender of a commit, the receiver with an expandable tree checks the sender's leaf (see Section 7.3 {{!RFC9420}}), as well as the correctness of the tree as described in {{verifying-expandable-trees}}.
+To verify the group membership of the sender of a commit, the receiver with an expandable tree checks the sender's leaf (see Section 7.3 {{!RFC9420}}), as well as the correctness of the tree as described in {{verifying-expandable-paths}}.

-## Verifying Expandable Trees
+## Verifying Expandable Paths
 To verify the correctness of an expandable tree the client checks its tree hash and parent hashes.
 For each direct path from a leaf to the root that the client has, it checks the